(See also Overview of Congenital Cardiovascular Anomalies.)

 Two-dimensional echocardiography with color flow and Doppler studies establishes the diagnosis and can provide important anatomic and hemodynamic information, including the defect’s location and size and right ventricular pressure.
 Cardiac catheterization is rarely necessary for diagnosis.

 Small ventricular septal defects, particularly muscular septal defects, often close spontaneously during the first few years of life.
 A small defect that remains open does not require medical or surgical therapy.
 Larger defects are less likely to close spontaneously.

 Diuretics, digoxin, and ACE inhibitors may be useful to control symptoms of heart failure before cardiac surgery or to temporize in infants with moderate VSDs that seem likely to close spontaneously over time.
 If infants do not respond to medical treatment or have poor growth, surgical repair is often recommended during the first few months of life.
-Even in asymptomatic children large VSDs should be repaired, usually within the first year of life, to prevent later complications.
+Even in asymptomatic children, large VSDs should be repaired, usually within the first year of life, to prevent later complications, particularly persistent pulmonary hypertension and pulmonary vascular disease leading to Eisenmenger syndrome.
 Current surgical mortality rate is < 2%.
 Surgical complications may include residual ventricular shunt and/or complete heart block.

 A ventricular septal defect (VSD) is an opening in the interventricular septum, causing a left-to-right shunt.

 Over time, large left-to-right shunts cause pulmonary artery hypertension, elevated pulmonary artery vascular resistance, right ventricular pressure overload, and right ventricular hypertrophy, which ultimately cause shunt direction to reverse, leading to Eisenmenger syndrome.

 Larger defects cause symptoms of heart failure at age 4 to 6 weeks.